 While living in a collapsing building in Los Angeles, Gold first stepped into public consciousness when he produced and arranged Elvis Perkins’ blog-hyped stunner Ash Wednesday.
 While moonlighting as bass player and resident musician in his brother Ari’s celebrity-driven folk party band the Honey Brothers, with Entourage star Adrian Grenier on drums, and also scoring his twin’s debut film Adventures of Power, Ethan continued honing his intensely sensitive music, eventually self-releasing (in America) his debut art rock album Songs From A Toxic Apartment to underground acclaim (“Emotions delivered with an unfiltered, glaring legibility”- Pitchfork; “The most interesting record I’ve listened to in the past 5 years.”- Rock N Roll Experience.)
 He then began rolling out a series of videos from the album showcasing his visceral approach, which eventually led him to side work as a video director.

-Ethan is currently finishing his solo follow-up to Songs From a Toxic Apartment, the multipart epic Earth City, with songs old and new, including his evergreen romantic-political anthem “Our Love is Beautiful,” which has racked up millions of views on unauthorized fan uploads and cover versions on YouTube.
-For the upcoming release, Ethan went round the globe, with a phone as the only crew, filming hundreds of people, which along with fan-submitted footage will become the official video for the song, and a love letter back to the world.
+Having regained the ability to perform and sing confidently over the last two years, Ethan is currently working on his true follow-up to Songs From a Toxic Apartment, the multi-part Earth City, with songs old and new, including his evergreen romantic-political anthem “Our Love is Beautiful,” which has racked up millions of views on unauthorized fan uploads on YouTube, and of fans covering his music this time.
+For the upcoming release, and as part of his recovery of his faculties, Ethan traveled round the globe, with a phone as the only crew, filming hundreds of people, which along with fan-submitted footage will become the official video for the song, and a love letter back to the world.
 Where his debut was intensely personal, Earth City is populist, but rather than the populism of fear, it’s a call for sensitivity in a world gone brutal, a reflection of humanity’s longing for love and vast nature within in the global grid of endless cities.